-Chronic obstructive pulmonary disease (COPD) is a category of conditions that includes emphysema and chronic bronchitis.
-It is a progressive condition that gets steadily worse.
+Chronic obstructive pulmonary disease (COPD) is a progressive condition, which means it gets steadily worse.
 Over time, the body becomes less able to take in enough oxygen.
 End stage COPD is the most severe stage.
 It can lead to death.

 According to the